 The UE may receive a Feature-Caps header field indicating its data channel capability in the 200 OK response to a subsequent REGISTER request when the network starts supporting IMS data channel after successful initial registration of the UE.

 When the UE supporting IMS data channel initiates an IMS session, and if the originating UE is allowed to use IMS data channel as specified in clause AC.4, it includes the media feature tag as specified in TS 26.114 [76] in the Contact header field of the initial INVITE or any re-INVITE request message, regardless of data channel media being part of the SDP or not.

+If the UE is allowed to use IMS data channel as specified in clause AC.4, it includes the media feature tag as specified in TS 26.114 [76] in the Contact header field of the response message to the initial INVITE or any re-INVITE request message to enable its peer network discover its data chanel capability, regardless of data channel media being part of the SDP or not.

-The UE shall not include the media feature tag as specified in TS 26.114 [76] in the Contact header field and data channel media description in the SDP offer of the initial INVITE request or any subsequent re-INVITE request message, if the S-CSCF has not included the data channel capability indication in the Feature-Caps header field in the 200 OK response either to the initial REGISTER or a subsequent REGISTER request message.
+The UE shall not include the media feature tag as specified in TS 26.114 [76] in the Contact header field and data channel media description in the SDP of the initial INVITE request, any subsequent re-INVITE request message or the response message to the (re-)INVITE, if the S-CSCF has not included the data channel capability indication in the Feature-Caps header field in the 200 OK response either to the initial REGISTER or a subsequent REGISTER request message.

 If the UE is not configured whether to use IMS data channel, it is up to UE implementation whether or not to include the media feature tag in the Contact header field.